-Now that the holiday season has come and gone, remember to be diligent in checking your credit card statements to ensure that all charges are legitimate.
-This practice is something we tend to pay very careful attention to during the holiday season, but often lose site of during the course of the year.
+No matter the time of year, it’s important to remember to be diligent in checking your credit card statements to ensure that all charges are legitimate.
+This practice is something we tend to pay very careful attention to during the holiday season, but often lose sight of during the course of the year.
 Here are a few tips to help you stay vigilant in protecting your personal information and accounts during the holidays and beyond.

 Keep Scammers Away:

 - Never give personal information to a stranger who contacts you by phone, email or other means.

 - Don’t accept payments for more than the amount of the service with the understanding that you send the buyer the difference.